An Interview with Ainsley Chapman, Outreach Director

 How have you participated in the community?

 I spent a lot of my time volunteering in the clothing closet.
 I showed up and tried to be helpful to new women at Maggie’s, which led to me sponsoring women in the house and eventually chairing meetings.
 I said yes when I was asked to stay the night in the detox office, and serving as a Volunteer Program Coordinator (aka Overnight Volunteer) became a weekly commitment.

 What is your life like today?

 My life has changed immensely from July 2014, yet I can still remember so clearly the willingness it took to keep my commitment to “stay close.”
 Today, I am grateful to be celebrating almost four years working at The Magdalen House.
-As a staff member, I will always to do my best to pass on what was given to me as a client: encouraging our Social Detox clients to participate in Peer Recovery and “stay close to Maggie’s” because doing so has brought a quality to my sobriety that I never thought was possible, and I hope that every alcoholic woman gets to experience.
+As a staff member, I will always to do my best to pass on what was given to me as a client: encouraging our First Step clients to participate in the community and “stay close to Maggie’s” because doing so has brought a quality to my sobriety that I never thought was possible, and I hope that every alcoholic woman gets to experience.

 P.S.
-Ainsley chairs the 1o:00am meeting every other Monday!
+Ainsley chairs the 10:00 am meeting every other Tuesday!
 Stop by the house any day of the week for a staff-led meeting!
 Meeting Schedule